DataHenHQ/documentations/source/scraper_dev_workflow.rst

 4. Run a seeder script locally against Datahen to see if it works
 5. Run the parser scripts locally against the global pages
 6. Deploy the scraper
-7. Run the scraper on Datahen Fetch
+7. Run the scraper on Datahen
-8. Check the job outputs on Datahen Fetch
+8. Check the job outputs on Datahen